PhantomChain/docs/docs/cookbook/node/setup.md

 ### Giving our User Sudo Privileges

 Next we need to make sure that our user can do all the things it needs to do.
 Type the command below into your command line and press enter.
-Where `username` is the name of the new account you created.
+Where `phantom` is the name of the new account you created.
 This will give our user `sudo` privileges.

 This will allow you to run programs with the security privileges of another user.
 By default this is a `superuser`.

 ```
-usermod -a -G sudo username
+usermod -a -G sudo phantom
 ```

 ## Installing your PHANTOM Node